Nominees announced for the 2016 EE Rising Star Award

 020 3617 6531

-EE runs the UK's biggest, fastest and most reliable mobile network, pioneering the UK's first superfast 4G mobile service in October 2012.
-EE's 4G coverage today reaches 75% of the UK population.
+EE runs the UK's biggest and fastest mobile network, pioneering the UK's first superfast 4G mobile service in October 2012 and is the first European operator to surpass the 10million 4G customer landmark.
+EE's 4G coverage today reaches more than 92% of the UK population, with unique double speed 4G reaching 75%.
 EE’s 2G coverage reaches 99% of the population while 3G reaches 98%.
-EE's superfast fibre broadband service covers 54% of the UK population, and ADSL broadband service covers 98.7% of the population.
+EE's superfast fibre broadband service covers around 80% of the UK population, and ADSL broadband service covers 98.7% of the population.